AI Diagnostics

 Here is what matters most: AI is not replacing technicians.
 The Bureau of Labor Statistics reports that 61,000 technicians are needed every year and only 39,000 graduate.
 The shortage is getting worse.
 AI makes existing technicians more productive — handling more cars per day with higher diagnostic accuracy.

-The technicians who learn to use AI tools now will be the highest-earning, most efficient techs in the shop within a year.
-The ones who ignore it will spend twice as long on every diagnostic job.
+The technicians who learn to use AI tools now will have an edge.
+The ones who ignore it will spend more time researching and less time turning wrenches.
 The choice is yours.

 Getting Started with AI Diagnostics